If you run an online store, then you’ve probably come across the term ‘WooCommerce Facebook Pixel’.

 - Track your ad campaign performance

-Set up Facebook Ad Campaign
+Set up a Facebook Ad Campaign

 Campaign Objective List

-Here is the list of campaign objective.
+Here is the list of campaign objectives:

 - Brand Awareness